Eucharistic Revival in Arkansas 2022-25

 Spend Time with Jesus in Adoration

 Jesus is waiting for you in an adoration chapel near you.
 Parishes across Arkansas offer eucharistic adoration, some for 24 hours a day.
 Click on the button above to find an hour that works for you.
 The Eucharist is the "source and summit of the Christian life."
 What does that mean?
-If you seek to learn more, we hope these resources help answer your questions and leave you hungry for more. | Eucharist Resources
+If you seek to learn more, we hope these resources help answer your questions and leave you hungry for more. | Visit Divine Mercy Shrine | Eucharist Resources

-The U.S. Conference of Catholic Bishops (USCCB) called "for a three-year grassroots revival of devotion and belief in the real presence of Jesus in the Eucharist.
-They believe that God wants to see a movement of Catholics across the United States, healed, converted, formed and unified by an encounter with Jesus in the Eucharist, and then sent out in mission."
-It began on the feast of Corpus Christi, June 19, 2022, reaches its climax at the National Eucharistic Congress, July 17-21, 2024, in Indianapolis and concludes on Pentecost Sunday, June 8, 2025, after a year of "going out on mission." | Leer en español.
+The U.S. Conference of Catholic Bishops (USCCB) called "for a three-year grassroots revival of devotion and belief in the real presence of Jesus in the Eucharist," after a national study found that many American Catholics didn't believe and/or understand the Church's teaching on the Eucharist.
+They aimed to create a "movement of Catholics across the United States, healed, converted, formed and unified by an encounter with Jesus in the Eucharist, and then sent out in mission."
+The revival began on the feast of Corpus Christi, June 19, 2022, and concludes on Pentecost Sunday, June 8, 2025, after a year of "going out on mission." | Leer en español.

 In a talk about the eucharistic revival, Bishop Anthony B. Taylor explained that the goal is to deepen our understanding of the Eucharist, enrich our worship and energize our sense of mission "for the life of the world." | Read Talk